Cantaert-Jordy/dnd-rules/README.md

 ### Ability Scores
 Use *Point Buy* or *Standard Array* to determine your ability scores, random rolls are not allowed.

+### Alignments
+As evil alignments are most often used for enemies and most stories benefit from non-evil heroes, please choose a good or neutral alignment for your character.
+If you wish to play a character with an evil alignment, make sure that this character would want to work with the party without hindering them and discuss with the DM.

 ### Languages
 When you may choose a [language [PHB 123]](https://5thsrd.org/character/languages/) for your character, choose one from the *Standard Languages* table, unless differently specified by the feature providing the language.
 If you wish to choose a language from the *Exotic Languages* table, provide a reason on why your character would know this language and discuss with the DM.